Index of transverse Dirac operator and cohomotopy Seiberg-Witten invariant for codimension $4$ Riemannian foliation: Introduction

-\begin{thm} Let $(M,F)$ be a closed oriented manifold with a codimensional $4$-foliation.
-If we assume that $M$ admits a foliated spin structure and the first basic de Rham cohomology vanishes, i.e. $H_b^1(M)=0$, then we have the estimate,
+\begin{thm} Let $(M,F)$ be a closed oriented manifold with a codimension $4$-foliation.
+If we assume that $M$ admits a foliated spin structure and the first basic de Rham cohomology vanishes, i.e. $H_b^1(M)=0$, then we have an up-bound estimate,

-where $\Dirac_b$ denotes the transversal Dirac operator and $b^+_b$ denotes the dimension of self-adjoint part of the second basic cohomology. \end{thm} By the theorem, we also have a corollary which states the vanishing index of the basic Dirac operator, under a topological condition on $H^2_b(M)$.
-Our vanishing corollary does not need to establish classical Weitzenb\"ock-like formulas and the positivity on transversal scalar curvature.
+where $\Dirac_b$ denotes the transversal Dirac operator and $b^+_b$ denotes the dimension of self-adjoint part of the second basic cohomology. \end{thm}